OleksiiFltv/universalcapital/Test cases.md

 ---

-## Test Case 4
+## Test Case 3
-**Test Case Name:** Investe - E-Book - Fill in all fields in form - Send E-book Form to email
+**Test Case Name:** Investe - E-Book page - Fill in all fields in form - Send E-book Form to email

 **Precondition:** go to https://investe.cz/